- Export Svg From Design Space

 The options shown there are good defaults.
 Quick overview:

-• Styling: “Presentation Attributes” means stuff like fill: red; rather than “Inline Styles” which means style=”fill: red;”.
+- Styling: “Presentation Attributes” means stuff like fill: red; rather than “Inline Styles” which means style=”fill: red;”.
 Presentation attributes are easier to override in CSS.
 Inline styles provide more style resilience.
-There is also an option to export styles in a <style> block within the SVG, which may be efficient on SVG with lots of similar elements.
+There is also an option to export styles in a

-• Font: “SVG” means to use elements (and friends), which is extremely efficient, provided the fonts you’ve used are available on the web site you intended to use it on.
-“Convert to Outlines” will turn the text into vector shapes on export, making sure it will look exactly right, but losing efficient, accessibility, searchability, and copy-ability.
+elements (and friends), which is extremely efficient, provided the fonts you’ve used are available on the web site you intended to use it on.
+“Convert to Outlines” will turn the text into vector shapes on export, making sure it will look exactly right, but losing efficient, accessibility, searchability, and copy-ability. - Images: “Link” means that if there happens to be raster graphics within the SVG, it will link out to them rather than embedding them within the SVG, versus “Embed”ding them.

-• Object ID’s: Unique ensures that every ID is unique (good for the web), but you also have the option to make them very short (“Minimal”) or be based on layer names.
+- Object ID’s: Unique ensures that every ID is unique (good for the web), but you also have the option to make them very short (“Minimal”) or be based on layer names.

-• Decimal: 2 is probably fine.
+- Decimal: 2 is probably fine.
 You’d only go up if you knew you were working with a really tiny viewBox and needed a lot of precision, or down if you were working on a giant viewBox.

-• Minify: We’re exporting for the web, so, yes.
+- Minify: We’re exporting for the web, so, yes.

-• Responsive: On means “don’t put width and height attribute”.
+attribute”.
 Off means do.
 It actually might be smart leaving this off (see here).

 Exporting this way is definitely good for the web.
 Although SVGO can still squeak a little bit more efficiency out of it yet, depending on the graphic of course.